Cereba - AI Powered Onboarding Setup

 Challenge

-Building user trust in AI-generated content from the outset.
+Establishing user trust in AI-generated content from the beginning.

-3. Creating distinct, non-confusing entry paths for different user types.
+Creating distinct, clear entry paths for different user types.

 My Contribution